Bait machine

 A bait machine is a vending machine that dispenses live bait, such as worms and crickets, for fishing.
 In the case of worms, it may be called a worm machine.

+Overview

 Red or manure worms are kept in stock within a growing medium, and oftentimes the machines have a small reservoir in them to simulate rain and to feed the worms a nutrient solution.
 Electrical pulses are used to encourage the worms to come closer to the surface to obtain the nutrient solution.
 In connection with heating and constant high humidity, worms attain higher reproduction rates and faster growth.